programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Installed [Python 3](https://www.python.org/downloads/) and the [`pip` package installer](https://pypi.org/project/pip/)
 - An intermediate level understanding of the Python programming language
 - Some familiarity with [pandas](https://perma.cc/UT9Y-KR76) and [NumPy](https://perma.cc/JQW9-AM8Y), which should also be installed
-- Knowledge of basic data visualisation techniques (especially bar charts, histograms and scatterplots)
+- Knowledge of basic data visualization techniques (especially bar charts, histograms and scatterplots)
 - Some familiarity with data preprocessing (we will be using pandas in this tutorial)

 This tutorial was developed using Jupyter Notebook.
 For those who are unfamiliar with this software, the *Programming Historian* offers an excellent tutorial on how to create, edit and export Jupyter notebooks [here](/en/lessons/jupyter-notebooks).
 You may also follow this tutorial using your own preferred code editor (VSCode, PyCharm, etc.).